BlackDice/scent/readme.md

 Please note that this is far from complete solution of *how to make the game*.
 This is only small piece of the whole cake that needs to be used in much more robust environment to handle all game requirements.
 Possibly it is something that most of games have in common no matter of genre.

+Framework is being actively used in development of our game.
+It will be improved and changed over time as need arise.
+Check out the [contributing file](contributing.md) if you want to help with something.

+## Installation and basic usage

+Framework is available from NPM (`npm install -S scent`) and Bower (`bower install -S scent`).
+Simply run any of these and you are set to go.

+We are using CommonJS modules.
+You can use these in NodeJS and also in browser with the help of Browserify.
+To access any parts of framework simply make call like the following.

+	{Component, Entity, Node, System, Engine, Symbols} = require 'scent'

 ## Terminology

 Overview of the parts of the framework.